AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
 >Een gebruiker moet lid zijn van de **Zakelijke eigenaar** of **Implementatiebeheer** rol om een SSL-certificaat te installeren in Cloud Manager.

+>[!NOTE]
+>
+>Als u een fout ontvangt die vergelijkbaar is met `The Subject of an intermediate certificate must match the issuer in the previous certificate.
+The SKI of an intermediate certificate must match the AKI of the previous certificate.`, heeft u het clientcertificaat waarschijnlijk opgenomen in de certificaatketen.
+Zorg ervoor dat het clientcertificaat niet in de keten is opgenomen en probeer het opnieuw.

 ## Certificaatfouten {#certificate-errors}